Protocols for sharing genuine multipartite entanglement by employing copies of biseparable states: Results

 \begin{proof} To prove the proposition, we first have to understand the form of a three-qubit rank-2 biseparable state that is entangled across every bipartition.
 Then, considering many copies of such a state, one should achieve genuine entanglement.

 We consider that the state is shared among three parties (A)lice, (B)ob, and (C)harlie.
 The form of the state is given as the following.

 where $\ket{\Phi}\bra{\Phi}\otimes\ket{\phi}\bra{\phi}$ and $\ket{\psi}\bra{\psi}\otimes\ket{\Psi}\bra{\Psi}$ are two rank-1 biseparable states, convex combination of which produces a rank-2 bisebarable state, $p$ is nonzero probability. $\ket{\Phi}$ and $\ket{\Psi}$ are two-qubit entangled states and they are shared between different pairs of parties.
 These pairs of parties are \{A, B\} and \{B, C\}.
 The states $\ket{\phi}$ and $\ket{\psi}$ are single qubit pure states hold by C and A respectively.
-Since, $\rho$ is entangled across every bipartition, the states $\ket{\Phi}\bra{\Phi}\otimes\ket{\phi}\bra{\phi}$ and $\ket{\psi}\bra{\psi}\otimes\ket{\Psi}\bra{\Psi}$ must be separable in different bipartitions.
+It is important to note that the pure states considered in the decomposition of $\rho$ are product in different bipartitions.
+This crucial fact enables the mixed state $\rho$ to exhibit entanglement across all bipartitions.
+Alternatively, if $\rho$ is entangled across every bipartition, then the states $\ket{\Phi}\bra{\Phi}\otimes\ket{\phi}\bra{\phi}$ and $\ket{\psi}\bra{\psi}\otimes\ket{\Psi}\bra{\Psi}$ must be separable in different bipartitions.
 Here, it is AB-C and A-BC bipartitions respectively.
 We mention that the type of states we talk about here can have different forms other than the above form.
-However, if we are able to achieve GME activation from the above state, then, we will also be able to achieve GME activation from those states with different forms.
+For instance, one may consider convex combinations of states that are product with respect to other bipartitions, such as $B{:}AC$, $A{:}BC$, or $C{:}AB$.
+An entirely analogous argument then applies in the sense that the resulting mixed state remains entangled across all bipartitions, while the constituent pure states are product with respect to the corresponding alternative bipartitions.
+Although the details of the protocol may be modified accordingly, its overall structure remains unchanged.
+Therefore, it suffices to focus on the form given in Eq.~(\ref{3-qubit}).
+In particular, if GME activation can be achieved for the state in this form, the same conclusion extends to states of these alternative forms as well.

 In the next step, we assume that the party C performs a projective measurement on the state $\rho$.
 The measurement is defined by the operators, $\{\ket{\phi}\bra{\phi}, \mathbb{I}-\ket{\phi}\bra{\phi}\}$, where $\mathbb{I}$ is the identity operator acting on the qubit Hilbert space.
 Since, the state $\ket{\Psi}$ is a two-qubit entangled state, it must have the form $\ket{\phi_1}\ket{\phi}+\ket{\phi_1^\prime}\ket{\phi^\prime}$ (not normalized), where the pairs of states $\{\ket{\phi_1}, \ket{\phi_1^\prime}\}$, $\{\ket{\phi}, \ket{\phi^\prime}\}$ form two-qubit bases.
 Clearly, in the measurement of C if the operator $\ket{\phi}\bra{\phi}$ clicks then the post-measurement state becomes another rank-2 state which has the following form.